Shear viscoelasticity in anisotropic holographic axion model: Introduction

 Nevertheless, it was found that $\eta/s$ can be corrected when the finite $N$ effect is considered.
 In this case, the viscosity bound can be slightly pushed down \cite{Brigante:2008gz,Brigante:2007nu}.\footnote{More generally, the violation of KSS bound was investigated in higher order corrections \cite{Iqbal:2008by,Cai:2008ph,Cai:2008in,Brustein:2008cg,Cai:2009zv,Kats:2007mq,Myers:2010jv,Feng:2015oea,Wang:2016vmm,Buchel:2024umq}.} In addition, the viscosity bound can be strongly violated when matter fields are included in.
-A numerous specific examples have shown that this can happen when the rotational symmetry or the translational symmetry is broken (Examples of these two classes can be seen in \cite{Erdmenger:2010xm,Rebhan:2011vd,Mamo:2012sy,Giataganas:2013lga,Jain:2014vka,Critelli:2014kra,Ge:2014aza,Jain:2015txa,Ge:2015owa,Landsteiner:2016stv,Finazzo:2016mhm,samanta:2016pic,Giataganas:2017koz} and \cite{Davison:2014lua,Baggioli:2016rdj,Burikham:2016roo,Liu:2016njg,Ling:2016ien,Hartnoll:2016tri,Alberte:2016xja,Ling:2016yxy,Baggioli:2018bfa,Andrade:2019zey,Baggioli:2020ljz,Wang:2021jfu,Baggioli:2021tzr}, respectively.).
+A numerous specific examples have shown that this can happen when the rotational symmetry or the translational symmetry is broken (Examples of these two classes can be seen in \cite{Natsuume:2010ky,Erdmenger:2010xm,Rebhan:2011vd,Mamo:2012sy,Giataganas:2013lga,Jain:2014vka,Critelli:2014kra,Ge:2014aza,Jain:2015txa,Ge:2015owa,Landsteiner:2016stv,Finazzo:2016mhm,samanta:2016pic,Jeong:2017rxg,Giataganas:2017koz} and \cite{Davison:2014lua,Baggioli:2016rdj,Burikham:2016roo,Liu:2016njg,Ling:2016ien,Hartnoll:2016tri,Alberte:2016xja,Ling:2016yxy,Cisterna:2017jmv,Baggioli:2018bfa,Andrade:2019zey,Zhou:2019xzc,Baggioli:2020ljz,Wang:2021jfu,Baggioli:2021tzr,Xia:2024gba}, respectively.).
 In most of these cases, the way of breaking the symmetries is explicit.
 However, a recent holographic study on the p-wave superfluid model shows that the ratio $\eta/s$ can be enhanced even in an anisotropic system if the rotations are broken in a spontaneous manner \cite{Baggioli:2023yvc}.
 So far, this model appears to be the only known anisotropic case that obeys the KSS bound.

-In this work, we investigate the shear viscoelasticity of an anisotropic holographic axion model at the perturbative level.
-This model allows us to realize the broken translations and broken rotations explicitly and/or spontaneously via different setups.
+In this work, we investigate the shear elasticity and the shear viscosity of an anisotropic holographic axion model at the perturbative level.
+This model allows us to realize the broken translations and the broken rotations explicitly and/or spontaneously via different setups.
+The boundary dual of this model is supposed to be certain viscoelastic strongly-coupled solids which exhibit both elastic responses as normal crystals and viscous damping as fluids.
+We expect that such a holographic tool will deepen our understanding of viscoelastic properties of these complex materials in real world.
 In particular, we would like to investigate the fate of the KSS bound in the case of spontaneous breaking of the symmetries.
 Our result shows that, in contrast to the p-wave superfluid, the KSS bound is always violated in our model.